 With Spotify recently introducing their new submission process via Spotify for Artists, everyone has a chance of appearing on an Official Spotify playlist.
 In the past, getting your music in front of the correct Spotify editor was extremely difficult, especially if you’re an indie rock band with no contacts.
 With this new feature, you simply log into your Spotify for Artists account, select your unreleased song for playlist consideration and write a short pitch that will get submitted to Spotify’s team.

-Spotify have noted that it’s very important to submit as much information as you can, whilst keeping within the word limited!
+Spotify have noted that it’s also very important to submit as much information as you can, whilst keeping within the word limited.
 Use parts of your press release to explain your genre, influences and previous coverage you’ve received.

 Not only will your track get listened to by Spotify’s editors for a potential playlist placement, but the song will automatically be added to all of your followers’ Release Radar playlists.